Glueish/Programming-practice/README.md

-# Practice
-This repository contains selected programming exercises.
+The repository contains selected programming exercises from Python and R.

 ## Python
 This folder contains an implementation of several data structures: